Trial of the Vestal Virgins (114–113 BC): The trials

-In 115 BC, the vestals Aemilia, Marcia and Licinia were tried for incestum.
+In December 114 BC, the vestals Aemilia, Marcia and Licinia were tried for incestum.
 Reportedly, Aemilia had initially been seduced by Lucius Veturius.
 After this, she arranged for Marcia and Licinia to have sexual relations with Lucius Veturius' male friends.
 Aemilia and Licinia had multiple lovers, while Marcia had a monogamous relationship.
 The three vestals were prosecuted after being reported to the authorities by their slave Manius, who had helped in exchange for manumission he never received.
 According to Manius, the affairs of the vestals was widely tolerated within the Roman aristocracy.

 The trial was a great scandal in contemporary Rome.
 Aemilia was found guilty and sentenced to death by the Pontifex Maximus Lucius Caecilius Metellus Dalmaticus.
 Licinia and Marcia were both acquitted.

 The acquittal of Marcia and Licinia created public outrage in Rome because of Manius' testimony that the sexual crimes of the vestals had been an open secret and tolerated among the aristocracy, and the public interpreted the outcome as a case of corruption among the elite.
-The case against Licinia and Marcia was therefore reopened the following year by the tribune Sextus Peducaeus, who took the unusual step to transfer the case from the pontiff to Lucius Cassius Longinus Ravilla, who was known for his severity.
-They (or at least Licinia) were defended by the orator Lucius Licinius Crassus.
+The case against Licinia and Marcia was therefore reopened the following year by the tribune Sextus Peducaeus, who took the unusual step of transferring the case from the pontiff to Lucius Cassius Longinus Ravilla, who was known for his severity.
+Licinia was defended by the orator Lucius Licinius Crassus.

-The second trial ended in a guilty verdict for both Licinia and Marcia who were both judged guilty as charged to be executed by live burial.
+The second trial ended in a guilty verdict for both Licinia and Marcia who were both sentenced to be executed by being buried alive.
 During the trial, several men were implicated as the alleged lovers of the vestals and prosecuted.
 This involved several prominent people and the process has by some been interpreted as political.
-Among those men implicated were the orator Marcus Antonius, who was however acquitted.
-Four men were judged guilty as charged for having been the lovers of the vestals, and sentenced to be buried alive at the forum boarium.
+Among those men implicated were the orator Marcus Antonius, who was acquitted.

 After the trial, several rituals were conducted to clean the holy fire of Vesta from the pollution which was believed to have soiled it because of the crimes.
+Upon consultation with the Sibylline books, a new temple to Venus Verticordia was constructed, and a rare instance of human sacrifice was carried out, in this case two couples, one Greek and one Gallic, buried alive in the Forum Boarium.